cnr-isti-vclab/TagLab/README.md

 python.exe taglab.py```
 ```

-To test if TagLab works, try to open the sample project available in the `projects` folder.
+To test if TagLab works correctly, try to open the sample project available in the `projects` folder.